It is estimated that almost 40 escape attempts were made during the 150 years of operation, however most of them failed.

 On 7 August 1851 McNamara and Walsh effected their escape after gaining a saw and cold chisel from another prisoner.
 They used these tools to break the lock on the inner cell door and used the sounds of wet and windy night to mask the sound of them sawing through the solid timber door.
 Once free the two men attempted to free a third prisoner, but were disturbed when the turnkey opened the wing to let out a prisoner to cook breakfast at about 5am.
 The two prisoners overpowered the warder, tied him up and took his keys.
 They gained access to the open yard and to the store where they used two ladders to climb over the wall.
 Once free the two men separated and disappeared into the night.
 It would be over 30 minutes before the alarm was raised, as the warder frantically tried to free himself.
 McNamara was recaptured on 4 December 1851 and was eventually tried for his initial crime of murder, he was sentenced to death and executed on 29 March 1852.

-After two months of imprisonment in Maitland Gaol William Bishop at age 17 had enough and on the 30 August 1889 affected his escape.
+After two months of imprisonment in Maitland Gaol William Bishop, aged 17, had enough and on the 30 August 1889 affected his escape.
 Whilst working in the garden reserve one morning the prisoner took off, running in the direction of bushland.
-Despite being called to half and shots being fired Bishop disappeared into the bushland near the brickworks.
+Despite being called to halt and shots being fired Bishop disappeared into the bushland near the brickworks.
 Despite extensive searching at the time Bishop could not be located.
 He wasn't recaptured until 15 June 1891 when he was convicted of escaping and sentenced to serve an additional 3 months at the completion of his first sentence.

 On 29 July 1922, after spending months removing the mortar from around the sandstone near the window in his cell, Steiner slipped out into the night and wasn't noticed missing until the following morning.
 Once out of his cell he stole some clothing items from the store and got over the wall.
 He boarded a series of trains to assist in his getaway and managed to make it as far as the Central Coast.
 He was recaptured on 30 July 1922 and was returned to Maitland Gaol, he was transferred to Bathurst Gaol in 1928.